 It’s a good idea to remember, though, that we’re all unique.
 In this sense, not everyone who lives with NPD behaves or feels in the same way.
 At the same time, not everyone with NPD experiences narcissistic collapses, and if they do, they might not act in the same way.

 Instead, some assume a narcissistic breakdown is a behavioral and emotional response to frustration and pain when someone feels they’ve had a setback.

 Dr. Alexander Lapa, a psychiatrist at Ocean Recovery Centre in Blackpool, United Kingdom, explains that narcissistic collapse happens when a person with NPD can’t maintain their superior or confident image.

-When the person doesn’t get a constant supply of validation or someone injures their self-esteem, their confident and superior facade can collapse.
+When a narcissistic person doesn’t get a constant supply of validation or someone injures their self-esteem, their confident and superior facade can collapse.

 A narcissistic collapse may happen because others don’t see the person like they want to be seen, for example.
 Or perhaps they didn’t get that promotion that they were convinced they deserved.
 Or their partner has left them.

 “A collapse can also be triggered as a self-defense technique if they feel their self-image or self-esteem is being threatened,” explains Lapa.

 For example, perhaps they’ve been exposed for doing something unethical or engaging in a narcissistic manipulation game.

 According to research, those with covert or vulnerable narcissism may be more likely to lash out when experiencing a collapse.